Get all the latest data for Nicosia

 What property types can foreigners legally buy in Nicosia right now?

-Foreigners can legally buy all common residential property types in Nicosia, including apartments, houses, villas, penthouses, townhouses, and maisonettes.
+Foreigners can legally buy the main residential property types in Nicosia, including apartments, flats, detached houses, semi-detached houses, townhouses, villas, maisonettes, and residential plots.

 Finally, please note that our pack about the property market in Nicosia is specifically tailored to foreigners.